|Home » GRID INTEGRATION » Wind power variability... » Impacts of wind power on power systems|

 - Level of wind power penetration;

 - Generation mix of electricity in the system.

 Wind energy penetration at low to moderate levels is a matter of cost, as demonstrated by various national and regional integration studies.
 And the integration costs related to the impacts listed above are fairly modest.

 For low penetration levels of wind power in a system, system operation will hardly be affected.
-Currently (in 2008) wind power supplies less than 4% of the overall EU electricity demand, but there are large regional and national differences in penetration, as shown in Figure 1.2.
+Currently (in 2008) wind power supplies less than 4 per cent of the overall EU electricity demand, but there are large regional and national differences in penetration, as shown in Figure 1.1.

-The impacts of wind power on the power system can be categorised into short and long-term effects.
-The short-term effects are caused by balancing the system at the operational timescale (minutes to hours), whereas the long-term effects are related to the contribution wind power can make to the adequacy of the system (that is its capability to reliably meet peak load situations).
+The impacts of wind power on the power system can be categorised into short -and long-term effects.
+The short-term effects are caused by system balancing at the operational timescale (minutes to hours), whereas the long-term effects are related to the contribution wind power can provide to the system adequacy (its capability to reliably meet peak load situations).

 Locally, wind power plants interact with the grid voltage, just like any other power station.
 In this context, steady state voltage deviations, power quality and voltage control at or near wind farm sites must all be taken into consideration.
 Wind power can provide voltage control and active power (frequency) control.
 Wind power plants can also reduce transmission and distribution losses when applied as embedded generation.